π Download security one-pager (PDF) π Download HIPAA BAA template (PDF)

 - Secrets:

-MAPR_KEY_SECRET,PHI_GATEWAY_URL,CHAINLOG_API_KEYand related secrets are injected at deploy time from Vercel encrypted environment variables; they are never committed to source control and never logged.
+MAPR_KEY_SECRET,MAPR_LLM_API_KEY,CHAINLOG_API_KEYand related secrets are injected at deploy time from Cloudflare Workers encrypted secrets; they are never committed to source control and never logged.

 3. Access control